Astroolean/AstroCore/README.md

 ### Command Overview

-- **/astrocore**: Enables or disables the AstroCore plugin (use ON/OFF to test for potential conflicts with other plugins).
+- **/astrocore**: Enables or disables the AstroCore plugin.
+Absolutely nothing will work.
 - **/hello**: Responds with a friendly greeting.
 - **/help**: Provides information and directs you to mental health resources.
 - **/god**: Grants invincibility and the ability to fly, making you a formidable player.